nikawang/scaleinaksnode/README.md

-### Replace the Scale IN nodepool for the AKS Cluster Auto-Scaler
+### Replace the Scale IN for an autoscaling AKS nodepool